ibm-messaging/mq-mqi-nodejs/README.md

 I have run it on Windows, where the NPM 'windows-build-tools' package also needed to be installed first.

+Note: Unexpected failures (SEGV) have been seen with some versions of Node at v10 and v12.
+The Node v14 engine does not seem to fail in the same way, so that is the minimum preferred version for this package.
+A warning is now generated during the install process to suggest (but not enforce) that you upgrade to v14.

 ## Installation:
 To install this package, you can pull it straight from the